-Before writing the first draft of “War of the Seven”, I drew the gods of Ethasar and their champions.
+Before writing the first draft of “War of the Seven”, I drew the gods of Ethasar and their champions, with the help of an online tool (HeroMachine 3.0 and HeroMachine 2.5).
 The drawings helped me design the novel’s world and build its key characters, and led to important plot points.

 These were my initial drawings.
 Note that the giants (the purple characters) are not drawn at scale, you’ll have to imagine them being ten feet tall (or three meters tall).
 Examples of character-building decisions follow after the images (no major spoilers).